How to be assertive at work (without triggering your anxiety)

 While being assertive is a prerequisite for leadership positions, it’s important to be assertive at work, no matter what stage of your career you’re at — standing up for yourself is as essential in a work environment as a mask is in Covid-19 times.
 They’re both key for long-term survival.

-If the only boundary you’ve created during months of WFH is telling your spouse not to infringe on your space while you work 24/7, or if you’d rather contract Covid-19 than tell your boss you want time off, these tips from Manjani are for you:
+If you’d rather get a stomach infection than tell your boss you want time off, these tips from Manjani are for you:

 - Define for yourself why you want to talk about a certain topic or address something — take time to reflect/note it down before you actually communicate.
 If you tend to feel anxious, it might help to have this prepared.